openwanderer/example-app/hello-world/README.md

 This is a 'hello world' example OpenWanderer web application, making use of the new Composer package for the server `openwanderer/openwanderer`.

-This basic application illustrates how you can load a panorama with a given ID.
-It *assumes that you have a server setup already with panoramas and panorama sequences*, and that you have a pano with an ID of 1 belonging to a sequence.
-If you do, it will load the pano with the ID of 1 and show you the sequence that it belongs to, and allows you to navigate along the sequence.
+This basic application illustrates how you can load a panorama with a given ID and navigate along a sequence.

-It is more intended as example code rather than a working and useful application.
-Please see the `basic` or `full` examples for working and usable applications.

 How it works
 ------------

 As a "Hello World" application, it is quite simple.
-There is a server-side component, using the OpenWanderer [server API](https://github.com/openwanderer/server) and a client-side component (using the OpenWanderer [jsapi](https://github.com/openwanderer/jsapi).
+There is a server-side component, using the OpenWanderer [server API](https://github.com/openwanderer/server) and a client-side component, using the OpenWanderer [jsapi](https://github.com/openwanderer/jsapi).

 Looking at the server side component, `index.php`, this is extremely simple:
 ```php